The Markoff and Lagrange spectra on the Hecke group H4: Abstract

 \section{Abstract}

 We consider the Markoff spectrum and the Lagrange spectrum on the Hecke group $\mathbf H_4$.
-They are identical with the Markoff and Lagrange spectra of the unit circle.
-The Markoff spectrum on $\mathbf H_4$ is also known as the Markoff spectrum of index 2 sublattices by Vulakh and the Markoff spectrum of 2-minimal forms or $C$-minimal forms by Schmidt, who characterized the spectrum up to the first accumulation point.
-After the first accumulation point, we show that both spectra have positive Hausdorff dimension.
-Then we find gaps and show the existence of Hall's ray.
+They are identical to the Markoff and Lagrange spectra of the unit circle.
+The Markoff spectrum on $\mathbf H_4$ is also known as the Markoff spectrum of index 2 sublattices by Vulakh and the Markoff spectrum of 2-minimal forms or $C$-minimal forms by Schmidt.
+They characterized the spectrum up to the first accumulation point, independently.
+We show that, after the first accumulation point, both spectra have positive Hausdorff dimension.
+Then we find gaps in the spectra and give a bound on Hall's ray.